aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/autofit-rows-and-columns/autofit-rows-for-merged-cells/_index.md

 // Only expands the height of the first row. options.setAutoFitMergedCellsType(AsposeCells.AutoFitMergedCellsType.FirstLine);

-// Autofit rows in the sheet (including the merged cells) sheet1.autoFitRows(options);
+// AutoFit rows in the sheet (including the merged cells) sheet1.autoFitRows(options);

 let index = workbook.getWorksheets().add();